Zunaeed-Imran/ShopEasy/README.md

 - working on making blade file for colors.
 - for optimizing command in laravel 11 `php artisan optimize`
 - using prefix() in route.
-- i make mistake i don't migrate everything in the video with this command migrate the specific table `php artisan make:migration name_i_want`
+- i make mistake i don't migrate everything in the video with this command migrate the specific table `php artisan make:migration name_i_want` (but i don't use this command for now)
+- add those migration i need and i mistalekly was not added those table [users, colors, size, coupons, product, review, orders.]
 - (video-26:00 sec)